cisco/goFish/README.md

 ## Getting Started
 If you are setting up on a local machine, then skip to step 2.
-1. Get setup on AWS, and create an EC2 instance (any distribution will do), and make sure it has enough storage and memory (minimum of 16GB and 8GB respectively should be fine).
+1. Get setup on AWS, and create an EC2 Ubuntu instance, and make sure it has enough storage and memory (minimum of 16GB and 8GB respectively should be fine).
 Then, SSH into the instance.
 2. To get started with the project, clone this repo to your favourite project directory:
     ```bash
     cd ~/<project_directory>